 Meguiar's Club Showcase

-Meguiar’s joined the Lancaster Insurance Classic Motor Show, with Discovery 2017 to celebrate ‘the best of the best’ from the UK club scene with the grand final of the Meguiar's Club Showcase.
+Meguiar’s joined the Lancaster Insurance Classic Motor Show, with Discovery, to celebrate ‘the best of the best’ from the UK classic car club scene with the grand final of the Meguiar's Club Showcase

 Featuring an amazing line up of 16 award winning cars from club-organised events during the course of 2017, the cars underwent intense scrutiny before the ultimate ‘best in show’ was revealed on Sunday afternoon (winner listed below).

 To enter the Meguiar’s Club Showcase, the car must have been a pre-2000 model that has won a club organised competition held during 2017, before the closing date on 1 October 2017.

 The club event doesn’t have to be one that Meguiar’s has attended or, contrary to popular belief, the showcase is not a concours competition.
 The amazing standard of the cars that have featured over the past eleven years has given the impression it is and therefore some owners rule themselves out before entering.

 The cars that appeared in the final are always exceptional cars but they are not vehicles that are ornaments, polished rather than driven.
 Some of the finalists used their cars as daily drivers and even drove their cars to the Birmingham’s NEC to go on the Meguiar’s Club Showcase stand in the centre of the prestigious premium hall.

 To enter 2018's Showcase, contact Tom Clarke by email to email@example.com or by calling +44 (0)870 241 6696.